 Impact-oriented performance measures are also easy for most nonprofits to adopt.
 In fact, it’s often simpler to make outcome-driven decisions from the start rather than try to retrofit another evaluation system that’s already entrenched.
 Outcomes measure how your organization’s activities have improved the lives of your clients or altered the nature of the problems you’re targeting — generally as evidenced by data.
 Although the nature and objectives of your programs can help you identify useful metrics, consider getting professional advice to ensure you’re using the most meaningful measures.

 Unlike the first two traits, gaining access to capital is an ongoing challenge for most nonprofits — from start-ups to century-old institutions.
 But, as the Social Startup study found, a large grant can mean the difference between struggling to find your feet and shooting out of the starting gate.

 Most new organizations have trouble gaining the attention of philanthropic foundations and other deep-pocketed funders, so an experienced fundraiser can be an invaluable investment.
 Look for someone with contacts at traditional grantmaking institutions, new social entrepreneur funds and government agencies.
 Also, your fundraising expert must have a record of writing attention-grabbing grant proposals that are actually accepted.

 Whatever growth cycle stage your nonprofit is in, it can probably benefit from adopting the traits of highly scalable organizations.
-For help implementing these ideas and suggestions for other best practices, talk to our professionals at 703.385.8888 or .
+For help implementing these ideas and suggestions for other best practices, talk to our professionals at 703.385.8888 or email@example.com.